Smith College Botanic Garden

 WLT 300 Foundations in Contemporary Literature Theory (4 Credits)

 This course serves as an introduction to a variety of practices and positions in critical theory.
 The first half of the course introduces major paradigms like psychoanalysis, Marxism, structuralism, and post-structuralism.
 The second half traces the influence of these approaches on fields like gender and queer studies, media studies, cultural studies, and postcolonial studies.
 Using a combination of literary case studies and examples from contemporary culture, the course treats theory as a crucial tool for understanding the world around us.
 Recommended for students interested in thinking critically about art, culture, and politics, and for students interested in graduate school in the humanities.
-Enrollment limited to 25. {L}
+Enrollment limited to 25.
+Literature

 Fall